nop33/si/src/content/custom-page/get-involved.md

   title: Donate
   intro:
     content: |
-      To meaningfully support policy networks without just injecting further noise into the system, we have to build capacity sustainably.
-With a team of three FTE until 2022 and five the following year, our current room for more funding until the end of 2022 is at least CHF 545,000.

-      Until we have received legal nonprofit status, you can donate to Effective Altruism Geneva - an established Swiss nonprofit organization supporting our launch.
+      We currently estimate our room for more funding to be around CHF 2'000'000.
+Any amount of donations directly enables us to do more.
+Check out our [2-year launch plan](/blog/post/launch-plan/) for more.

+      You can donate via EA Geneva until SI’s nonprofit status is officially recognized.
+This also makes your contribution tax deductible in Switzerland.
     button:
       text: Donate
       url: https://secure.squarespace.com/checkout/donate?donatePageId=5c003973c2241b0a1e7b9388
   columnsWithButtons:
-    - title: Tax deductible donations in Switzerland
+    - title: Preferred method: SEPA bank transfer
       content: |
         SEPA bank transfer (preferred method):
         Name: Association Effective Altruism Geneva (EAGE)
         IBAN: CH85 0024 0240 9405 0140X
-    - title: Tax deductible donations in UK, USA, Netherlands
+        SWIFT/BIC: UBSWCHZH80A
+    - title: From D, NL, UK or US?
       content: |
-        If you would like to donate from the UK, USA, Netherlands, Germany or more than $10'000 (equivalent), please [get in touch](#get-in-touch).
-This is to grant tax-deductibility status through one of our partner organizations.
+        Please get in touch.
+SI can receive fiscal sponsorship if the collective annual donation volume from abroad is above € 10’000.
 textSections:
   - title: Why support us?
     content: |
-      ### Understanding and scaling longterm governance

-      Improving international policy systems and their impact requires a detailed understanding of their functioning.
-Our work pioneers systematic experimentation.
+      ### Science to policy

+      The knowledge base on longtermism and global catastrophic risks is expanding rapidly.
+SI empowers policy-makers to make sense of all the information and act in the face of uncertainty.

-      ### Risk-aware and collaborative
+      ### Timely and timeless

-      Policy-making affects large populations for the better or worse.
-We test our ideas cautiously and scale only if all our stakeholders deem a project robustly beneficial.
+      SI’s mission and approach resonate with current trends and demands in policy networks.
+Our discreet support and longterm focus make us a uniquely trustworthy ally for change.

-      ### Impact-multiplier
+      ### Multilateral

-      We build cooperation between important actors with conflicting preferences by facilitating mutual understanding, information exchange and collective prioritization.
+      We build cooperation between important actors with conflicting preferences by facilitating mutual understanding, information exchange, collective prioritization and policy learning.
 ---